 - Document quality improvements that could include appropriate revisions to the quality management plan, alteration of quality assurance and control procedures, and adjustments to resource allocations.

-Quality Management Plan (QMP) Roles and Responsibilities
+Quality Management Plan (QMP) Key Roles and Responsibilities

 The Program Manager is ultimately responsible for ensuring a project adheres to the QMP, but they are not the only ones.
 Everyone involved in a project has an active role in ensuring quality activities and functions are addressed.
 A few of the other members that have a role in the quality management of a program are listed below.